 Application Regulations and Instructions

-- Applicants interested in being considered must submit a YouTube video, along with the completed application form and a non-refundable application fee of one hundred US dollars (US $100.00) made out to "MostArts Piano Competition," or you may pay online.
+- Applicants interested in being considered must submit a YouTube video, along with the completed application form and a non-refundable application fee of one hundred US dollars (US $100.00) made out to "MostArts International Piano Competition," or you may pay online.
 Please print out the application form or apply online.

 - The recording must be of high quality.
 No editing is allowed.
 The video recording must be made with one fixed camera, mounted on a tripod, focusing on the right profile and hands of the pianist.

 - Applicants must submit their respective Mozart Concerto recording with piano accompaniment or with an Orchestra.

 - All applications must be postmarked by the application deadline (TBA).

 - Recordings must be labeled with applicants name and repertoire along with respective timings of each composition.

 - No changes in repertoire will be permitted past the deadline.

 - All applicants will be notified by late March.